-Any student who fails, refuses, or neglects a monetary use charge as set forth in these regulations will be subject to an administrative hold being placed on that student's registration, or the withholding of grades or transcripts until such time as the amount is paid to the Bursar's Office.
+Any student who fails, refuses, or neglects a monetary use charge as set forth in these regulations will be subject to an administrative hold being placed on that student's registration, until such time as the amount is paid to the Bursar's Office.
 Repeat offenders may be expelled from the College.